 3. Is there evidence of movement away from the camera (e.g. does the otter have a wake)?

 Practice identifying photos that are sea otter savvy by taking our quiz.
+All images in this quiz are used with permission.
 Click START: